Content moderation: Facebook

 Facebook had increased the number of content moderators from 4,500 to 7,500 in 2017 due to legal requirements and other controversies.
 In Germany, Facebook was responsible for removing hate speech within 24 hours of when it was posted.
 In late 2018, Facebook created an oversight board or an internal "Supreme Court" to decide what content remains and what content is removed.

 According to Frances Haugen, the number of Facebook employees responsible for content moderation was much smaller as of 2021.

 Twitter

 Social media site Twitter has a suspension policy.
 Between August 2015 and December 2017, it suspended over 1.2 million accounts for terrorist content to reduce the number of followers and amount of content associated with the Islamic State.
 Following the acquisition of Twitter by Elon Musk in October 2022, content rules have been weakened across the platform in an attempt to prioritize free speech.
 However, the effects of this campaign have been called into question.

-Recent case studies

-TikTok moderation transparency and enforcement (2023)

-TikTok’s 2023 transparency reporting under California AB 587 shows that the platform continues to rely on both automated systems and human reviewers to remove content that violates its community guidelines.
-The report details how TikTok identifies harmful or policy-violating material across different content categories and geographic regions.

-YouTube and election misinformation (2022–2024)

-In 2023, YouTube announced changes to its enforcement approach toward election misinformation, explaining that its policies prohibit content that misleads users about participating in civic processes.
-The company continues to publish transparency reporting that tracks removals related to misinformation categories.

-X (formerly Twitter) policy changes following ownership shift (2022–2023)

-Analyses from academic and journalistic sources describe changes in content moderation after X’s 2022 ownership transition.
-A 2023 study from the Harvard Kennedy School Misinformation Review documented shifts in activity among contentious accounts, and reporting from PolitiFact outlined reductions in certain misinformation safeguards introduced under prior leadership.